 Although it may seem obvious why left hand turn accidents occur involving motorcycles, a variety of contributing factors could lead to the collision taking place.

 Most commonly, motorcycles are hit by passenger vehicles when the driver does not see the motorcyclist.
 The most typical scenario is when a motorcyclist with the right of way is going straight through a green light.
-A passenger vehicle making a left turn may fail to notice the motorcyclist and collide with them.
+A passenger vehicle making a left turn may fail to notice the motorcyclist and collides with them.
 Because motorcyclists are already often challenging to see on the road by drivers because they take up less visual and physical space, poor weather conditions or visibility can often amplify already present risks for motorcyclists and drivers alike.

 Sometimes, even the most proactive and cautious driver and motorcyclist cannot prevent an accident from taking place.
 There are, however, various steps available for both parties to take to ensure that the chances of an accident are reduced and everyone is able to travel together safely.